Tawny frogmouth: Vocalisations

 Tawny frogmouths have a wide range of vocalisations that can signal information about sex, territory, food, or predators.
 They generally use low-amplitude and low-frequency sounds to communicate, though some of their warning screams can be heard for miles.
-Nestlings make a number of unique calls expressing distress, hunger and fear.
+Nestlings make a number of unique calls expressing distress, hunger, or fear.
 Juveniles retain this range while developing a loud call for begging.
-Nestlings, juveniles and adults all use a low-amplitude annoyance call meant for family members.
+Nestlings, juveniles, and adults all use a low-amplitude annoyance call meant for family members.
 When disturbed during rest, they can emit a soft warning buzz that sounds similar to a bee, and when threatened, they can make a loud hissing noise and produce clacking sounds with their beaks.

 At night, tawny frogmouths emit a deep and continuous "oom-oom-oom" grunting at a frequency of about eight calls in 5 seconds.
 The steady grunts are often repeated a number of times throughout the night.
 They also make a soft, breathy "whoo-whoo-whoo" call at night of lower intensity, but at the same frequency.
 Before and during breeding season, males and females perform duets consisting of call sequences that either alternate between partners or are performed simultaneously.
 Tawny frogmouths also make distinctive drumming noises during breeding season.